-53.12 Staff, who are not casual staff, are only entitled to recognition of prior casual service if that service is continuous (as defined by clause 9) and the casual service occurred after 8 March 2003.
-Casual service prior to that date will not be recognised for staff members who are not casual staff members.
-Casual service prior to that date will be recognised for staff members who are casual staff members.
+53.11.
+Staff, who are not sessional academic or casual professional staff, are only entitled to recognition of prior sessional or casual professional service if that service is continuous (as defined by clause 9).

-54 Other Leave
+54. Other Leave

-54.1 Staff members are entitled to the leave entitlements in the table below.
-Leave for part-time staff is calculated on a pro-rata basis.
-The evidence and notice requirements are set out below and in University policy.
-The entitlements do not apply to casual staff, save for Domestic and Family Violence leave, unpaid Compassionate Leave and Trade Union Training Leave.
+54.1.
+Staff members are entitled to the leave entitlements in the table below.
+Leave for part- time staff is calculated on a prorata basis.
+The evidence and notice requirements are set out below and in University procedure.
+The entitlements do not apply to sessional academic or casual professional staff, save for Family and Domestic Violence leave, unpaid Compassionate Leave and Trade Union Training Leave.